SPARQL-Anything/sparql.anything/docs/README.md

                                        Variables should start with '?' and
                                        refer to bindings from the input
                                        file.
-This option can only be used in combination with 'values' and is
+This option can only be used in combination with 'input' and is
                                        ignored otherwise.
 This option
                                        overrides 'output'.
  -v,--values <values>                  OPTIONAL - Values passed as input